swaggboi/PostText/README.md

 ## TODOs

-1. Test JS with LibreJS or something like that (I don't like RMS I just want free JS!!)

-## Crazy future ideas

-### (Lord knows there's TODOs I could be working on...)

 1. Is `remark_tally` counting hidden remarks?
 Tried to add a `WHERE NOT hidden_status` but that returns null, probably need a different `JOIN` which may not be worth the trouble/processing